-Antidumping and Countervailing Duties.-The Committee directs CBP to continue reporting on antidumping and countervailing duties, as required in Senate Report 114-264.
+The Committee directs CBP to continue reporting on antidumping and countervailing duties, as required in Senate Report 114-264.

-Senate Report 114-264 states, in relevant part:
+As referenced in the Joint Explanatory Statement and Senate Report 115-283, Senate Report 114-264 states, in relevant part:

 The Committee directs CBP to continue submitting the reports on AD/CVD required in Senate Report 112-169 and the explanatory statement accompanying Public Law 113-6, including the same level of detail prescribed in such report and during the timelines prescribed for each report ... and AD/CVD Collection New Shipper Single Entry Bonds.
 A version of each report shall be posted on CBP's Web site.